Michael-Kolbasov/epam-javacore/Readme.md

   [Solution](https://github.com/Michael-Kolbasov/EPAM-JavaCore/tree/master/task09/hippodrome/)

  Create a hippodrome.
- com.epam.Player makes a bet on a horse.
+ Player makes a bet on a horse.
 Horses have their own constant speed and random acceleration speed.
  Each running horse represents a unique thread, so that all horses run in a parallel fashion.